National Committee Members

 Louise is a graduate of Queen’s University, Belfast and also holds a Post-Graduate Certificate in Education, a Diploma in Health Service Management and an MBA from the Open University.
 Louise has studied at the Kennedy School of Government, Harvard University and was awarded Companionship of the UK Institute of Healthcare Management in 2014.

 Prince started his NHS career in Scotland but as has worked in England since 2015.
 At Frimley CCG, he works on integrating and transforming services and teams to improve the care, treatment and support that people receive from their local health and social care services.

 Prince was co-opted onto the MiP National Committee in January 2022.
 He is also an MiP representative and was previously a UNISON steward.
 He enjoys supporting members and working to ensure they are respected, treated justly and have a good relationship with their employer.
 He is strongly committed to the trade union movement and working in partnership with employers to create workplaces where staff can thrive.

 Outside work, Prince is a member of a Scottish charity that supports people with sickle cell and thalassaemia, and he is passionate about lifelong learning, having picked up academic qualifications and credentials from several universities.
 “My love for knowledge and education has never dimmed from the time I entered primary school,” he says.

 Area represented: East of England

-A member of the National Committee since 2018, Stuart is also the MiP link member for the Suffolk CCGs, and has sat on the staff side of several partnership forums at local level.
-He particular interests include pay, conditions of service and pensions.
+A member of the National Committee since 2018, Stuart is also the MiP link member for the Suffolk CCGs and has represented MiP members on several local partnership forums.
+His particular interests include pay, conditions of service and pensions.

 If you are interested in standing for the National Committee, or want to know more about the committee’s work, visit our governance page.